UNIST-LOFT/SimAPR/README_detailed.md

 for Defects4j v2.0.

 ## 2. Generating the patch space
-SimAPR takes the patch space as input to explore patch space and use different patch search algorithm.
-Regarding the patch space, SimAPR currently provides an option to use the patch space of one of the following six program repair tools:
+SimAPR uses four patch search algorithms and the patch space as its input to explore the patch space.
+The patch space of one of the following six program repair tools can currently be used with SimAPR.
 1. ```Tbar```
 2. ```Avatar```
 3. ```kPar```